kathrynxia/MiniMax/README.md

 ### Motivation: why did I create this code?
 Well, it was a class assignment, so I had no choice.
 Just kidding!
 I wanted to challenge myself, as I haven’t done much recursion practice in the past year, and the last game I coded was over two years ago on JavaScript.
 I don’t think I’ve coded a game in Java before!
 I wanted to give this my all.

+### Minimax
+Minimax is an algorithm used on zero-sum games where no draws are possible.
+It uses recursion to get the best possible move for a player.
+It starts by looking at the simplest version of a game aka state, and seeing whether that is a beneficial position for the player.
+It then uses these simple cases to build up to more complex states, using the previous statess to determine whether the next more complex states are favorable for a player.
+By assigning these different states numbers of 1 or negative one, we can see which states are beneficial for which player.
+In my case, 1 represented moves that were beneficial for player X, -1 represented moves that were beneficial for player Y. Because of the zero sum nature, the opposite was true: 1 was NOT a benefical move for Player Y, and -1 was NOT a beneficial move for Player X. Recursion is used to test all the possible moves down until there are no moves left to make.
+Once it gets to the base case, it will then return either 1 or -1, assigning values to calls which will in turn determine the favoribility of other calls.

+Nim is a good test game for this Minimax algorithm because it is zero-sum, has no draws, is two player, and is a relatively simple game to implement.
+This simplicity allows the multiple levels of recursion to happen fairly efficiently compared to a more complex game such as chess.

 ### What is Nim?